-The Tools of Achievement
+The Tools of Achievement:

 While the initial stages of goal achievement are important, it is vital to understand that the most important thing that you can do, in order to reach your goals, is to take definitive action.
 Action is and always will be the king of achievement.

-What Stops Us from Taking Action
+What Stops Us from Taking Action:

-Other times, people become so driven to succeed, but believe that they need a little bit more knowledge or understanding before they set out on the path towards success.
+Other times, people become so driven to succeed but believe that they need a little bit more knowledge or understanding before they set out on the path towards success.
 In this scenario, individuals get stuck in a cycle of consuming different books and audio programs, while taking numerous personal or professional development courses, but never gain the confidence to act.

-And this is the on thing that you must realize as you set out to create your ideal life or achieve any particular goal.
+And this is the one thing that you must realize as you set out to create your ideal life or achieve any particular goal.

-Changing Our Beliefs about Failure and Rejection
+Changing Our Beliefs about Failure & Rejection:

+In the vast majority of instances, when an individual fails to take action, they can’t overcome their fear of failure and/or their fear of rejection.
 For this reason, in order to get ourselves to consistently act upon our desires, there are a number of things we must do, the first being to change our beliefs about failure and rejection.
 When you look at the legendary success stories of the past, present, and inevitably the future, you can find two common themes of individuals who have found success:

 - They all used their perceived failures as learning opportunities.

 To get ourselves to a place where we take the consistent action needed to achieve our goals, we have to change our beliefs about what failure is.
 Realizing that your past experiences of failure aren’t as painful as your past experiences of regret can help, but there is still more we can do.
-We must cultivate the belief that failure and rejection are nothing more then learning opportunities to help you succeed in the long run.
+We must cultivate the belief that failure and rejection are nothing more than learning opportunities to help you succeed in the long run.
 You need to view, and use, every attempt at trying something as a learning opportunity.
 It is nothing more and nothing less.
 If you really sit down and think about what failure is, it is easy to find wonderful learning opportunities within each setback.

-Convince Yourself that Action is The King of Achievement
+Action is The King of Achievement:

-Another step that you can take, when you are struggling to take action, is to use a short psychological exercise where you envision yourself on your deathbed.
+Another step that you can take when you are struggling to take action, is to use a short psychological exercise where you envision yourself on your deathbed.
 If you can’t find the resources within yourself to take action, you need to remember the reality of the situation you are in, the reality of death.